open-ephys/gui-docs/source/Tutorials/Making-Your-Own-Visualizer-Plugin.rst

 Once the plugin has been re-compiled and loaded into the GUI, if there any spike channels created by an upstream :ref:`spikedetector` plugin, these will be will be automatically added to the Combo Box:

 .. image:: ../_static/images/tutorials/makeyourownvisualizerplugin/visualizerplugin-03.png
-  :alt: Create a comboBox
+  :alt: Create a Combo Box

 Defining plugin parameters
 --------------------------------------

-To calculate the spike rate of an electrode, we need to define a window of interest and then count the spikes in smaller windows (or bins).
+To calculate the spike rate of an electrode, we need to define a window of interest and then count the spikes within smaller windows (or bins).
 We'd like to make it possible for the user to customize the window size as well as the bin size.
 This can be done by creating an :code:`IntParameter` for each of these inside the :code:`RateViewer` constructor, as well as Text Box parameter editors inside the :code:`RateViewerEditor` constructor:

 .. code-block:: c++
    :caption: RateViewer.cpp